jodingeling/my-portfolio/README.md

-# my-portfolio, AWS and ReacJS
+# my-portfolio, AWS and ReactJS
 this is my cloud guru serverless portfolio development